sowcow/ogden-german/README.md

   * translations should be generateable easily but they are not complete and require manual handling by somebody interested anyway
   * forking it for a new language seems like an easy way but idk
+- Settings/menu - UNLIKELY
+  * whether to use timer or not
+  * drawing mode or not
+  * that "short" info about how to use it
+- Drawing menu - UNLIKELY
+  * color choice? or right click for the wheel?
+  * clearing current image
+  * exporting images
+  * importing images
+  * not using images at all